-• Frozen Water Line:
+Frozen Hose Bib Water Line:

+Your unit comes with a frost-free hose bib that does not need a separate water shutoff.
 If garden hoses are left attached to hose bibs during the winter, freezing of the water line may occur.
 This is a result of the water that is standing in the hose and hose bib freezes causing the metal in the hose bib to expand and crack.
 The resultant crack will create a water leak.
 This hose bib will need to be replaced.
 Please be advised that any damages resulting from this leak is not covered under warranty.